Sunday, September 18, 2022

 Tynesoft also made the transition to the Amiga and Atari ST where they released a terrible Superman game (this was different to Beyond's terrible Superman game) and in 1990 a licenced version of the 1984 film Beverley Hills Cop.
 This last game was completed following a £5000 offer from the official receiver, as programmer Kevin Blake told RETRO GAMER (issue 75 page 36), "Tynesoft went bust because, as a company, it was tied to a print works that went belly-up."
 The official receiver locked the building on Friday and the office was burned out in an arson attack, although as graphics artist Phil Scott added, "luckily it was so damp in there that the fire didn't take full hold, and so it was mostly smoke damage."

 Suddenly, in mid-March 2024, I had a reason to visit Newcastle.
 (Hope).
 A friend was running the Tyne Bridges to Boundaries ultramarathon; an ultra marathon being a 32 mile road race for people who feel a regular marathon is not far enough.
 This is plainly a very silly thing to do.
-I offered to go along and provide moral support on the day of the race, and then spend the following day driving round photographing buildings on industrial estates in the Tyne-Tees region ; which is plainly not a very silly thing to do.
+I offered to go along and provide moral support on the day of the race, and then spend the following day driving round photographing buildings on industrial estates in the Tyne-Tees region; which is plainly not a very silly thing to do.
 So I looked up the Addison Industrial Estate and immediately stalled.
 The address I had gave me the road but not the building number.
 All I had to go on were some photos posted online, here, which yielded no results on Streetview.
-We are, of course, talking about a time 34-odd years ago, plenty of time for Tynesoft's building to be rebuilt beyond recognition or just demolished.
+We are, of course, talking about 34-odd years ago, plenty of time for Tynesoft's building to be rebuilt beyond recognition or just demolished.
 (Failure).
 Then I found Acorn Electron World, an archive site which included scans of inlays and adverts and gave me a more complete address; Unit 3.
 (More hope).
 Except, the Addision Industrial Estate doesn't number its units, at least not any more.
 (More failure).

 Tynesoft Unit 3 Addison Industrial Estate, Blaydon, Tyne & Wear, NE21